Refinishing a Desktop Using Real Wood Veneer

 Two additional coats of a gloss polyurethane was then applied, sanding very lightly between coats with a 200 grit sandpaper, for additional protection.
 A keyboard, lamp and other items will tend to scratch the surface; 4 total coats of polyurethane will provide the protection needed to keep the new surface in good condition for years to come.

 In the end, it cost less than $100 for a new desktop.
 The assembled desk is back to at least the beauty it had when new and should remain that way for a long time.
-The real wood veneer was just the trick for refinishing a large wood surface.
+The wood veneer was just the trick for refinishing a large wood surface.